 This is how the stock market has performed in each of the months over the last 10 and 20 years.

-The number on top of the column is the percentage of time the stock index has risen.
+The number at the top of the column is the percentage of time the stock index has risen.
 If it says 70, that means the stock index went up in that month 14 years out of 20 (70%).

 To give you a better idea of the best and worst months of the year, we will look at three major stock indices, the NYSE Composite, the S&P 500, and Nasdaq 100.